squadxstudio1/privacy-policy/README.md

 ## Data Sharing

-We do **not** sell, trade, or share your personal data with third parties, except as described above through AdMob and RevenueCat services.
+We do **not** sell, trade, or share your personal data with third parties, except as described above through AdMob, RevenueCat, and Firebase Crashlytics services.

 ## Data Retention